AaltoML/kalman-jax/README.md

 - [ ] Latent force models (linear)

 ### TODO:
-- check that prediction is working properly
-- check the different algorithms are actually giving different results
+- come up with difficult example to check that the different algorithms are actually giving different results
 - allow user to feed in test locations during prediction
-- sort out the log_marg_lik calculation in PL/CL.
-Just compute with moment_match?